forrtproject/forrtproject.github.io/content/authors/forrt/_index.md

 ---
 authors:
 - forrt
-bio: Our interests are in reproducible framework. matter.
+bio: For a better future.
+  matter.
 # education:
 #   courses: